evenssalies/Machine-learning/perceptron.md

 Observation: [1 0], prediction: 0, coefficients: [0.20163156 0.42922185], bias: -0.6
 Observation: [1 1], prediction: 1, coefficients: [0.20163156 0.42922185], bias: -0.6
 ```
-### Perceptron: Frank Rosenblatt

-It is a term coined by Frank Rosenblatt in the 1950s.
-In the study of pattern recognition, the **Perceptron** originally was a computer program that reproduces a nerve net system consisting of *data* (e.g., the information received by a retina), a *model* (an association area), and a *classifier* (one or more response units making predictions).[^2] Such program was quickly used for **artificial intelligence** in different researches, whereas Rosenblatt aimed at *"investigating the physical structures and neurodynamic principles which underlie "natural intelligence"* [...]; it is a "*brain model*" wrote Rosenblatt, "*not an invention for pattern recognition.*" Rosenblatt wanted to be useful to physiological psychologist.[^3]

-[^1]: The Heaviside step function would take the value 1 for prediction greater than or equal to 0.
+[^3]: The Heaviside step function would take the value 1 for prediction greater than or equal to 0.
 In our Perceptron, the inequality is strict.
-[^2]: White, B. W. (1963).
-Review of `Principles of Neurodynamics: Perceptrons and the Theory of Brain Mechanisms', by F. Rosenblatt. **The American Journal of Psychology**, 76(4), 705–707.
-[^3]: These quotes are taken from a 1961 book by Rosenblatt [Perceptrons and the Theory of Brain Mechanisms](ishttps://safari.ethz.ch/digitaltechnik/spring2018/lib/exe/fetch.php?media=neurodynamics1962rosenblatt.pdf).
-I did not read more than that part of the book, neither the first paper where one can find "Perceptron" would be [Rosenblatt, F. (1957).
-The perceptron &#8209; A perceiving and recognizing automaton.
-Cornell Aeronautical Laboratory Report No. 85-460-1](https://bpb-us-e2.wpmucdn.com/websites.umass.edu/dist/a/27637/files/2016/03/rosenblatt-1957.pdf).
-I wish I could find the time to do this some day ... when I'll retire 👴.